II.TERMS OF REFERENCE

 b. rollout modules of training to line ministries and other institutions that will enable the implementation of the new procedures.

-· Socialisation plan implemented.
+· Socialisation plan implemented according to agreed timeline.

 · Level of line ministry & stakeholder satisfaction with socialisation and training processes.

-· System of monitoring and inspection established, aligned to relevant deconcentration laws.
+· Inputs aligned to relevant deconcentration laws.

 · DNSAM staff have the knowledge, skills and experience to sustain the implementation of the new policy and procedures.

-· Range of capacity building modalities employed.
+· Number of capacity building activities undertaken.

 6. Other requirements as directed.

 · Level of initiative and responsiveness to requests.

 IV.
 Key Deliverables

 In accordance with the performance indicators listed above and the following: